Pennsylvania Department of Health

 Night shift

-The aforementioned data was conveyed to the Nursing Home Administrator in a telephone call on April 8, 2025.
+The aforementioned data was conveyed to the Nursing Home Administrator in a telephone interview on July 28, 2025.

 Back to County Map